Yu-Gi-Oh! Early Days Collection: Development and release

 Yu-Gi-Oh!
 Early Days Collection was announced on February 5, 2024, at a Konami event celebrating the 25th anniversary of the Yu-Gi-Oh!
 Trading Card Game.
 The announcement revealed two of the included games, with the remaining entries confirmed gradually over the course of the year; the final list of included games was published in December 2024.
 The compilation marks the first international release of Yu-Gi-Oh!
 Duel Monsters, Duel Monsters II: Dark Duel Stories, Monster Capsule, Duel Monsters 4: Battle of Great Duelists, and Duel Monsters 6: Expert 2.
-The game was released on February 27, 2025 for Nintendo Switch and Windows via Steam; physical copies of the Nintendo Switch version included one of two limited edition Yu-Gi-Oh! trading cards.
+The game was released on February 27, 2025, for Nintendo Switch and Windows via Steam; physical copies of the Nintendo Switch version included one of two limited edition Yu-Gi-Oh! trading cards.

 Reception

 Yu-Gi-Oh!
 Early Days Collection received "mixed or average" reception according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 39% of critics.

 Jordan Biordi of CG Magazine praised the comprehensive nature of the collection, but believed the games might feel too archaic for newcomers to enjoy.
 Cody Perez of Siliconera felt a select few of the included games, particularly those that diverged from the traditional Yu-Gi-Oh! formula, made the collection a worthwhile purchase.
 Chris Penwell of Hardcore Gamer believed more could have been done to modernize the older games' mechanics through improved UI and tutorials.
 Jess Elizabeth Reed of Nintendo Life noted that while the collection's quality-of-life improvements did make the games more manageable to play, they did not eliminate frustrations with the older games.
 Willem Hilhorst of Nintendo World Report felt the collection would only appeal to existing Yu-Gi-Oh! fans, with particular criticism towards the lack of online multiplayer support for most of the games.
+Nick Thorpe of Retro Gamer echoed this, finding it difficult to recommend it to anyone but the most committed fans of the franchise.
+He added that the price was too high for players' first encounter with the series, as so many of the games were so similar to one another which made him question the long-term appeal of the collection.